t0dorakis/stonethrow/README.md

 For nested routes like `/blog/post`:

 1. Create the directory structure: `app/pages/blog/post/`
-2. Add a `Page.tsx` file inside that directory
+2. Add a `Page.ts` file inside that directory

 This approach makes the routing structure intuitive and visually match the URL paths.